 While DSNY collects trash, recycling, and composting from residential buildings, more than 90 different private carters crisscross the city each night to service the city's 100,000 commercial businesses, driving long, overlapping and unsafe routes.

-The Commercial Waste Zone (CWZ) program seeks to divide the city into 20 zones, each served by up to three carters selected through a competitive process.
-Five citywide contracts will also be awarded for the collection of containerized waste and compactors.
-This will reduce truck traffic associated with commercial waste collection by 50%, eliminating millions of heavy-duty truck miles from NYC streets every year, while strengthening service standards and allowing for customer choice.
+The Commercial Waste Zone (CWZ) program divides the city into 20 zones, each served by up to three carters selected through a competitive process.
+Five citywide contracts are also awarded for the collection of containerized waste and compactors.
+The CWZ program will begin reducing truck traffic associated with commercial waste collection, eliminating millions of heavy-duty truck miles from NYC streets every year, while strengthening service standards and allowing for customer choice.

 DSNY released a CWZ Implementation Plan in November 2018, laying out a blueprint for the implementation of commercial waste collection zones across New York City.